 The ‘Merge Soil Shapefiles’ tool does not attempt to validate the input coordinate system of each shapefile to ensure that they all match.
 The Web Soil Survey provides SSURGO downloads with a Geographic WGS 1984 coordinate system only.

-Please note that the ‘Download’ tools and the ‘Merge Databases’ tool require the use of a custom SSURGO Template database if the data (text files) are to be automatically imported.
+Please note that the ‘Download’ tools and the ‘Merge Databases’ tool require the use of a custom SSURGO Template database.
+Microsoft Access software must be installed.

 The custom database, soildb_US_2003_BatchImport.mdb, contains modified VBA code in the ‘Mains and Miscellaneous’ module and a new ‘BatchImport’ macro has been added to facilitate unattended imports.
 Also, the AUTOEXEC macro has been temporarily disabled.
-Once the batch import process is complete, the AUTOEXEC macro can be re-enabled by removing the ‘NOT’ from the end of the macro name.
+Once the batch import process is complete, the AUTOEXEC macro will be automatically re-enabled by removing the ‘NOT’ from the end of the macro name.
 This will allow the standard ‘Reports’ menu to automatically display at startup.
-At this time, no state-specific template databases have been prepared for batch-mode processing.

-Under the Advanced Settings at the bottom of each tool is the path to the Microsoft Access executable.
-If the user’s computer does not have ‘C:\Program Files (x86)\Microsoft Office\OfficeXX\MSACCESS.EXE’ then the default path must be changed for this setting.
-It is recommended that the default value for the tool parameter be changed so that the user only has to do this one time.
-If the user does not have Microsoft Access installed on their computer, there is a Microsoft Access Runtime available from Microsoft.
-This runtime version has NOT BEEN TESTED with any of these tools.

 Projection Tools

 The ‘Project SSURGO Datasets’ tool allows the user to create an entire new group of SSURGO downloads in a new projected coordinate system.